In and out of equilibrium quantum metrology with mean-field quantum criticality: SQS Equilibrium Quantum Metrology

+As mentioned before, we shall be concerned with the estimation of the quantum parameter $g$, which is the parameter driving the quantum phase transition.
+From here on, we shall work at zero temperature $T=0$ since we want to explore the effects of true quantum criticality rather than thermal criticality.
+This is motivated by the fact that we want to understand the impact of a genuine quantum transition for metrology and that the $T>0$ transition is effectively classical.

-In this work, we shall be concerned with the estimation of the quantum parameter $g$, which is the parameter driving the quantum phase transition.
-For this purpose, we first calculate the quantum Fisher information.
-At $T=0$, the system's equilibrium state, in which the quantum parameter $g$ is imprinted, correspond to the ground state of the SQS, $\rho = \ket{0_{\sqs}(g)}\bra{0_{\sqs}(g)}$.
+First, we calculate the quantum Fisher information.
+At $T=0$, the system's equilibrium state, in which the quantum parameter $g$ is imprinted, corresponds to the ground state of the SQS, $\rho = \ket{0_{\sqs}(g)}\bra{0_{\sqs}(g)}$.
 As this is a pure state, the quantum Fisher information can therefore be expressed as

-It is important to remark once again that, for the purpose of metrology, the case $T>0$ is less interesting given the presence of added thermal noise.
 According to Eq.~(\ref{deff}), we need to evaluate the derivative of the SQS ground-state with respect to the imprinted quantum parameter $g$.
 Several ways of how this is achieved can be found in appendix~\ref{app:qfi}.
 The quantum Fisher information then reads

-In order to investigate whether the upper bound set by the quantum Fisher information can be saturated, we evaluate the Fisher information considering scenarios with photoncounting-like measurements, which corresponds to simple projective measurements $\{ \ket{m_\Omega}\bra{m_\Omega}\}_{m=0,1,...}$, where $\{ \ket{m_\Omega}\}_{m=0,1,...}$ is a Fock basis described by a characteristic frequency $\Omega$.
+In order to investigate whether the upper bound set by the quantum Fisher information can be saturated, we evaluate the Fisher information considering {\it photoncounting-like measurements}.
+Such measurements correspond to simple projective measurements $\{ \ket{m_\Omega}\bra{m_\Omega}\}_{m=0,1,...}$, where $\{ \ket{m_\Omega}\}_{m=0,1,...}$ is a Fock basis described by a characteristic frequency $\Omega$.

 It is clear from the previous section that the SQS can always be described by a $g$-dependent displacement of an underlying harmonic oscillator as